Bert Lahr: Personal life

 Lahr's first wife, dancer and comedienne Mercedes Delpino, developed mental health problems that left her hospitalized.
 This complicated his relationship with his second wife, Mildred Schroeder, as he had legal problems with getting a divorce in New York.
 She grew tired of waiting, became involved with someone else and married him.
 Lahr was heartbroken, but eventually won her back.
-Lahr had three children: a son, Herbert (1928–2002), with Delpino, and a son John (b.
+Lahr had three children: a son, Herbert Edward (1928–2002), with Delpino, and a son John (b.
 1941) and daughter Jane (b.
 1943) with Schroeder.
 John Lahr is a London-based drama critic who married the actress and comedian turned psychotherapist Connie Booth (Fawlty Towers) in 2000; she was previously married to British actor/comedian John Cleese.
 Jane Lahr is an author and literary editor who was married to drama critic Martin Gottfried.

-Lahr was an avid golfer.
+Lahr was an avid golfer and an embroidery enthusiast.
+He was also partial to funambulism and referred to slacklining as "the art of flipping off gravity".
 He was considered a serious personality offstage, prone to melancholy and, like his mother, hypochondria.
 Lahr's son John has written, "While we were growing up, there was not one Oz image or memento of any kind in the apartment".
 He also describes his father as living in "habitual solitude" and plagued by "morbid worry", "moroseness" and "the thick fog of some ontological anxiety, which seemed to have settled permanently around [him] and was palpable, impenetrable".